geanders/test_directory/tidy_text.md

 this interface and can be combined in various ways, is what makes the tidyverse tools so powerful.
 However, there are other good things about the tidyverse that make it so popular.
-One is that it's fairly easy to learn to use the tools, in comparison to learning how to write code for other R tools.
-The developers who have created the tidyverse tools have taken a lot of effort to try to make sure that they have a consistent *user interface*.
+One is that it's fairly easy to learn to use the tools, in comparison to learning how to write code for other R tools [Teach the tidyverse;
+Teaching R to new users].
+The developers who have created the tidyverse tools have taken a lot of effort to try to make sure that they have a clear and consistent *user interface* across tools [Tidy tools manifesto; Three ring circus].
 So far, we've talked about the interface between functions, and how a common *input / output interface* means the functions can be chained together more easily.
 But there's another interface that's important for software tools: the rules for how a computer users employ that tool, or the *user interface*.

 To help understand a user interface, and how having a consistent user interface across tools is useful, let's think about a different example---cars.
 When you